 The State Administration of Foreign Experts Affairs (SAFEA) is an administrative agency of the Chinese government that maintains a database of experts who are approved by the Chinese government to provide training outside of China for Chinese public servants.

-SAFEA training programs at UW–Madison are coordinated through the International Division’s International Projects Office (IPO).
-Interested participants can contact us through the SAFEA portal (UW–Madison’s SAFEA ID# is 15002) or by contacting IPO.
-We welcome ideas for training, particularly in law, medicine, and environmental protection.
-The typical program would consist of one or two weeks spent on campus attending custom programming on an academic or professional topic.
-Interested applicants should prepare a detailed proposal of the topics of interest, the size of the proposed training group, the preferred time-frame of training, and the project goals.
+A typical SAFEA-funded training program would consist of Chinese public sector employees spending one or two weeks on campus attending custom programming on an academic or professional topic.
+Interested applicants should prepare a detailed proposal of the topics of interest, size of the proposed training group, preferred time frame of training, and project goals.

 Interested participants from China can contact UW–Madison through the SAFEA portal (UW–Madison’s SAFEA ID# is 15002) or fill out this interest form and email IPO directly at email@example.com.